Anku5hk/Programmers_guide_to_Python/book.md

   print("printed")
 ```
 #### 1.2.5 Expressions
-A expression is something that is evaluated by the interpreter value/sequence by doing some operation (arithmetic/conditional/lambda function).
+* A expression is something that is evaluated by the interpreter, say on a value/sequence by doing some operation (arithmetic/conditional/lambda function).
 They are a part of statements (as in expression statement).
 ```Python
 # some examples
 "Yes"+"this"